-Arizona voters want to see direct measures to control costs.
-They think capping the amount insurers can charge overall, or capping deductibles at a level that is low enough so people don't go into debt when getting care, would help the most.
-More than 60% of voters think insurance caps would do the most to actually reduce health care costs.
+Michigan voters want to see direct measures to control costs.
+They think requiring health insurers and pharmacy benefit managers to pass rebates or discounts on to patients, capping the amount insurers can charge overall, and capping deductibles at a level that is low enough so people don't go into debt when getting care, would help the most.
+Two-thirds of voters (66%) think insurance caps would do the most to actually reduce health care costs.